noi-techpark/infrastructure-v2/README.md

 - ALL Subscribers in ALL pods must connect with a unique `clientId` which can't change at pod restart

+### Autoscaling
+To create a persistent session with Mosquitto, each replica of the Client (might it be the `inbound MQTT` or the `Writer`) **has** to generate a `ClientID`.
+This configuration property is particularly important when autoscaling is enabled.

+`MQTT Client instance 1` => ClientID = 1

+When autoscaling is performed

+`MQTT Client instance 1` => ClientID = 1

+`MQTT Client instance 2` => ClientID = 2

+If `MQTT Client instance 2` restarts, the **ClientID** must remain `2`

+***If two clients have the same ClientID, one will crash since the broker won't accept the connection. if no ClientID is provided all messages received by the broker while no client is connected will be lost.***

+### Mosquitto Persistence

+To ensure sessions and messages are persisted even if the `Mosquitto` restarts or goes offline, we have to properly configure the nodes.

+in the `.conf` file provided to the mosquitto instance

+`persistence true` has to be present.

+other fields are available on the [man page](https://mosquitto.org/man/mosquitto-conf-5.html).

+in the cloud the mosquitto deployment has to be managed as `stateful set` to claim a volume where to write the database needed by mosquitto to create a persistent instance.

 ## MQTT Message ACK

 All service/routes relying on an MQTT queue as datasource MUST ensure the message is *Acknowledged* (**ACK**) only when it finishes processing the message.